- GENDER PARITY: THE ROLE OF WOMEN IN PHILANTHROPIC DECISION MAKING

 When hosting a celebration, creating the best tablescape for your entrance or dining table is key.
 Not only will you learn design ideas for unique table looks, but you will also learn tips on how to enhance floral décor for celebrations, as well as day-to-day pieces.
 Come learn décor tips from Gene Huddleson, owner of LGH Design Group, now known as Detail + Design.

 Huddleson has created fascinating theme parties and lavish social events.
 He was chosen as a Vice Presidential Residence Holiday Designer in 1995 and 1996.
-Huddleson’s work has received many local and international awards and has appeared in Martha Stewart Weddings magazine, the New York Times, and many local publications.
+Huddleson’s work has earned many local and international awards and has appeared in Martha Stewart Weddings magazine, the New York Times, and many local publications.

 FLY FISHING